Frequently Asked Questions

 Is the Stem Cell treatment administered by Stem Cell Of America safe?

-Yes, we test for 14 different criteria, including viral, bacterial, and fungal infections, as well as viability.
+Yes, the cells are tested for 14 different criteria, including viral, bacterial, and fungal infections, as well as viability.
 Moreover, we use PCR DNA testing, which is far more sophisticated and expensive than the screening tests routinely used in the United States for other Stem Cell treatments.

 Will my body reject the Fetal Stem Cells?